esther119/emergence-intelligence/star_formation/redshift_explanation.md

 time = 13.8 * (1 - 1/sqrt(redshift + 1))
 ```

+(this formula needs to be researched)

 This formula tells us:

 - 13.8 represents the current age of the universe in billions of years
 - The relationship between time and redshift is not straight (linear)
 - This non-linear relationship exists because the universe's expansion has not been constant
-- Higher redshift values represent exponentially earlier times in the universe
+- Higher redshift values represent exponentially earlier times in the universe.

 ## Understanding Our Star Formation Plot 📊